 Our board of directors, which is entirely composed of independent directors under the applicable rules of the New York Stock Exchange, will perform the functions of our audit committee, compensation committee and nominating and corporate governance committee.
-In its function as our audit committee, the board is responsible for reviewing our accounting controls and for the engagement of our outside auditors.
-Ms. Day is our "audit committee financial expert" as that term is defined in Item 401(h) of Regulation S-K.
+In its function as our audit committee, the board will be responsible for reviewing our accounting controls and for the engagement of our outside auditors.
+We expect that Ms. Day will be our "audit committee financial expert" as that term is defined in Item 401(h) of Regulation S-K.